Unit 2 Ferry Wharf

 I’m sure your extended experience in a specialist leadership role helped to carve your path into Eastman.
 I’m assuming you’ve stayed active in self-education?

 I’m extremely active in self-education and finding information for myself.
 Regardless of my time and experience in trade compliance, I continue to attend workshops and seminars to expand my knowledge and I’m pursuing my Master of Jurisprudence degree in Business Law and Compliance.

 It’s true when they say you never stop learning!
 I imagine this factors into your schedule, although I’ve seen a trend in routines for trade compliance experts – or lack thereof!
 What’s yours like?

-Like many trade compliance professionals, my day to day varies.
-I’m often advising business stakeholders on legal requirements, working with counsel on various law matters and managing a corporate function (e.g. managing people, budget, etc.).
+Like many trade compliance professionals, my day-to-day varies.
+I’m often advising business stakeholders on legal requirements, work with counsel on various law matters and manage a corporate function (e.g. managing people, budget, etc.).

 As a functional leader, I take my role as a people leader seriously.
 I enjoy growing my team, spreading my knowledge, and offering professionals the opportunity to learn and grow.
 I believe it’s so important to place a high priority on mentoring future business leaders.

 Very well said.
 I think it’s extremely important to show that example and be enthused about your team’s development.
 It can only do good!
 What sort of advice can you give to the next wave of leaders coming up, in regards to key habits?